Hogsback frog: Biology

 The frogs live on the forest floor among damp vegetable debris, particularly near open water.
 Their diets are principally composed of small arthropods, e.g. forest fleas and woodlice.

 Eggs are large (about 2.6 mm in diameter), white, and enclosed in a jelly capsule about 6 mm in size.
 Up to 20 such eggs are laid in a nest chamber, the diameter of which is around 20 mm, with a 10-mm opening to the surface.
 The opening is covered with leaves.
 The male is believed to dig the nest.
 Unusual amongst amphibians, they have direct development where eggs develop to small froglets without free-living tadpole stage.
 The nest needs to remain moist for successful development.
 The eggs take 26 days to develop and metamorphose, at which stage they leave the nest as 4-mm froglets.

 Conservation

-Due to its declining natural habitat, the Hogsback frog is currently classified as endangered.
+Due to its declining natural habitat, the Hogsback frog is currently classified as vulnerable.